The Celeb-Loved Solawave Skincare Wand Is More Than 30% Off Right Now

-The Celeb-Loved Skincare Wand That Jennifer Coolidge and Nicole Kidman Use Is on Sale at Amazon Right Now
+The Celeb-Loved Skincare Wand That Pedro Pascal and Nicole Kidman Use Is on Sale at Amazon Right Now

 What do stars Jennifer Coolidge, Pedro Pascal, Meghann Fahy, Megan Fox, Reese Witherspoon, Nicole Kidman, Sydney Sweeney and Mandy Moore all have in common?
 Meet their secret pocket-size skincare device — the Solawave Red Light Therapy Wand that is majorly discounted this spring during the Amazon Sale.